alonaru/finalproject/README.md

 kubectl port-forward svc/jenkins 8080:8080
 *for cloudshell need to activate web preview* browse to http://localhost:8080

+login username: admin
+password: output from step 2

+# Install Jenkins plugin
+jenkins in this guide installed as vanilla, if needed install nessery plugin.
+1. Pipeline stage view - for visibale stage flow
+2. Kubernetes - exist for vanilla, but its mandatory so make sure its exist and if not download it.

 # Prepare Docker Hub Credentials
 1. Generate the base64 string: